claytonwramsey/chess-engines-class/lectures/01_syllabus/qz01_syllabus.md

 ---

-Which of the following is _not_ a real thing in chess?
+Which of the following is _not_ allowed in chess?

 - [x] Knooks, which can move like a knight and a like a rook.
 - [ ] En passant, where pawns can capture pawns adjacent to them by moving onto the square just